Article updated November 15, 2019.

 If you’ve ever dreamed of owning a guest home, you should consider the advantages of buying an existing inn.
 Aside from inheriting a revenue stream from already-booked guests, you’ll also have a better understanding of the business’ cash flow and operating costs.
 Plus, in many cases, you’ll have very little remodeling work ahead.

-Last year, the B&B industry generated $3 billion within the U.S. alone, rising 5.4% since 2013.
+In 2019, the B&B industry generated $3 billion within the U.S. alone, rising 4.4% since 2014.
 As travelers continue seeking unique and authentic experiences, now may be the perfect time to invest in a guesthouse accommodation.
 Here are four important considerations you need to make before buying a bed and breakfast.

-Before browsing bed and breakfasts listed for sale, you’ll want to consider the following four components to determine if hospitality is the right industry for you.
+Before browsing bed and breakfasts for sale, aspiring innkeepers will want to consider the following four components to determine if hospitality is a good fit for them!

 Bed and breakfasts are just one small sector apart of the much larger, more competitive market of travel accommodations.
-Even in less populated regions, bed and breakfasts still must compete with other B&Bs, hotels, motels, hostels, homestays, campgrounds, and more.
+Even in less populated regions, bed and breakfasts still must compete with other B&Bs, massive hotel chains, boutique hotels, motels, hostels, homestays, campgrounds, and more.
 In addition to competing within a mass market, B&B owners also must deal with fluctuating peak seasons.

 While many innkeepers believe offering cheap rates will earn them more business, charging too less is just as bad as aiming too high.
 In fact, the average daily rate of a room for B&B’s across the world is $150.
 If you gauge much lower than this, travelers may perceive your property is of a lesser value.
 You can predetermine your rates by considering what other similar accommodations charge in your specified area.
 Accommodations you may consider include: